 Summer enrollment is not required while working on the M.A..
 However, those with student loans should consult their agency for enrollment requirements specific to their loan agreements.
-As federal requirements have International students should consult with the International Center for requirements specific to their visa.
+International students should consult with the campus International Center for requirements specific to their visa.